-Formal complaints may be submitted in person, by mail, or by email to the Title IX Coordinator, whose contact information is listed on page 3 of this policy.
+Formal complaints may be submitted in person, by mail, or by email to the Title IX Coordinator, whose contact information is listed in Section II. of this policy.

 Formal complaints cannot be filed by telephone.

 What is a Formal Complaint?